-If you are travelling between states in Australia and want to bring fruit with you, think again.
+If you are traveling between states in Australia and want to bring fruit with you, think again.
 You might be bringing fruit flies that have hitched a ride in the fruit.

 These are major pests for Australia and there are strict rules and regulations that monitor the movement of natural goods between states and within states.
 Find out more about them in our piece below.